Take me out to the ballgame

 While interning with the MacArthur Park Church of Christ in San Antonio in 2012, my oldest son, Brady, then a ministry major at Oklahoma Christian University, wrote a 91-page summer devotional guide for teens.

-when you’re talking to someone, and you can tell they’re not listening?
+I still chuckle at the intro to his devo No. 60 on listening to God: “Don’t you hate it when you’re talking to someone, and you can tell they’re not listening?
 Some people are just naturally bad about this.
 It took me 18 years, but I learned to never ask my dad anything while the Rangers are on because he gets twice as into them as I do.
 Yes, that is actually possible.”

 Suffice it to say that even before the most amazing thing happened (seriously, stay tuned for an incredible story!), I was excited about my 15-month-old granddaughter’s first Rangers game.